 "Of course, a few people being Taz, Kurt Angle, and Joey Styles, took offense and thought I was denigrating Christianity or some nonsense.
 Just asinine!
 One has nothing to do with the other."

-He claims using a cross was in no way an insult towards Jesus Christ or religion.
+He claims using a cross was in no way an insult to Jesus Christ or religion.

 In the middle of the ring, Raven, with his matted, long curly hair, leather jacket, and grunge stylings, detached himself from his wrestling persona and reverted to Scott Levy, a normal person with a microphone saying he was sorry.